devJunyeong/devJunyeong/README.md

 # Hi there👋
 I’m a Junior iOS Developer.

-I'm interested in Clean Architecture and Clean Swift and UI Framework, and functional programming.
+I'm interested in Clean Swift and UI Framework.

 I'm enjoy programming while having a cup of coffee. ☕️